-- (1) Walls: A wall shall consist of concrete, stone, brick, tile or similar type of solid masonry material a minimum of four (4) inches thick.
-Walls shall be designed and constructed to avoid interfering with drainage. - (2) Fences, solid: A solid fence shall be constructed of wood or other materials to form an opaque screen. - (3) Fences, open: An open-weave or mesh-type fence shall be combined with plant materials to form an opaque screen. - (4) Planting: Plant materials, when used as a screen, shall consist of compact evergreen plants.
+- (1) Walls.
+A wall shall consist of concrete, stone, brick, tile or similar type of solid masonry material a minimum of four (4) inches thick.
+Walls shall be designed and constructed to avoid interfering with drainage. - (2) Fences, solid.
+A solid fence shall be constructed of wood or other materials to form an opaque screen. - (3) Fences, open.
+An open-weave or mesh-type fence shall be combined with plant materials to form an opaque screen. - (4) Hedges.
+Planting.
+Plant materials, when used as a screen, shall consist of compact evergreen plants.
 They shall be of a kind, or used in such a manner, as to provide screening having a minimum thickness of two (2) feet, within eighteen (18) months after initial planting.

-7-9-70.4. - 7-9-145.4 Industrial, commercial, professional, community or recreational facility, and institutional off-street parking requirements
+Sec.
+7-9-70.4. - 7-9-145.4 Off-street parking requirements for non-residential uses.

-The following off-street parking requirements are applicable to all uses other than residential uses set forth in section 7-9-145.3 TBD, and are in addition to the general requirements set forth in section 7-9-145.2 TBD.
+The following off-street parking requirements are applicable to all uses other than residential uses (industrial, commercial, professional, community or recreational facility, and institutional districts) set forth in section 7-9-145.3 70.3 and are in addition to the general requirements set forth in section 7-9-145.2 70.2.

-- (a) Size of parking spaces: - (1) All covered or uncovered off-street parking spaces, except as noted below, shall be a minimum clear unobstructed nine (9) feet in width and eighteen (18) feet in length. - (2) Parking spaces parallel to a curb may be eight (8) feet in width and eighteen (18) feet in length, with a minimum of eight (8) feet separating each pair of such parking spaces. - When a side of any space abuts a building, fence, support column or other obstruction which interferes in any way with access to a motor vehicle, the space shall be a minimum of two (2) feet wider than the standard required width. - (4) In measuring the length of paving required for uncovered parking spaces, allowance may be made for vehicular projection beyond a bumper or tire stop, if such projection does not interfere with screening or pedestrian use, except under (b)(4) following.
-See illustration under (5) for examples of permitted projection.
+- (a) Size of parking spaces: - (1) All covered or uncovered off-street parking spaces, except as noted below, shall be a minimum clear unobstructed nine (9) feet in width and eighteen (18) feet in length. - (2) Parking spaces parallel to a curb may be eight (8) feet in width and eighteen (18) feet in length, with a minimum of eight (8) feet separating each pair of such parking spaces. - (3) When a side of any space abuts a building, fence, support column or other obstruction which interferes in any way with access to a motor vehicle, the space shall be a minimum of two (2) feet wider than the standard required width. - (4) In measuring the length of paving required for uncovered parking spaces, allowance may be made for vehicular projection beyond a bumper or tire stop, if such projection does not interfere with screening or pedestrian use, permitted projection.

+except under (b)(4) following.
+See illustration under (5) for examples of